xerial/sbt-sonatype/README.md

 * __sonatypePrepare__
   * Drop (if exists) and create a new staging repository using `sonatypeSessionName` as a unique key
   * For cross-build projects, make sure running this command only once at the beginning of the release process.
 Then run `sonatypeOpen` for each build to reuse the already created stging repository.
+* __sonatypeBundleUpload__
+  * Upload your local staging folder contents to a remote Sonatype repository.
 * __sonatypeOpen__
   * Open the existing staging repository using `sonatypeSessionName` as a unique key.
 If it doesn't exist, create a new one.
 It will update`sonatypePublishTo`
   * This command is useful to run `publishSigned` task in parallel.